iscc/iscc-registry/README.md

 An ISCC-CODE is an open-source, content-based identifier and fingerprint for digital media assets.
-By declaring ISCC-CODEs on public blockchains users can obtain a short and globally unique ISCC-ID which associates the ISCC-CODE with their blockchain wallet address/identity and optianally a link to machine-readable external metadata.
+By declaring ISCC-CODEs on public blockchains users can obtain a short and globally unique ISCC-ID which associates the ISCC-CODE with their blockchain wallet address/identity and optionally a link to machine-readable external metadata.

 ![ISCC Decentralized Content Registry Architecture](docs/iscc-decentralized-content-registry.svg)